Yashwanth137/LeetCode-Solutions/README.md

 ## How to Contribute

 Thank you for considering contributing to our project!
 Please follow these guidelines to contribute.
+For detailed instructions on how to contribute, follow this [link](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

 ## Getting Started